Slow Cooker Pork Chile Verde

 • Cook until seared on all sides until well browned, about 3-4 minutes on each side.

-• Add in the remaining ingredients, stir well to combine and cover.
+• Add in the remaining ingredients to the slow cooker, stir well to combine and cover.

 • Cook, on low heat for 5-6 hours or until pork is fork tender.